 Write off your inner critic, a two-day course at London’s City Lit facilitated by Charmaine Pollard does not promise to make that critic go away, but does introduce participants to writing tools and techniques which can help to quieten the voice, dull its impact, or even understand it.

-Drawing on fifteen years counselling experience and practice of writing and journal therapy, as well as texts from eminent researchers and tutors in the area including James Pennebaker, Victoria Field and Kate Thompson, Charmaine led us through exercises which included visualisation, letter writing, poetry reading, journaling, questioning and more to start to become curious about that debilitating voice holding us back, and finding a new way to work through the struggles it brings up.
+Drawing on fifteen years of counseling experience and practice of writing and journal therapy, as well as texts from eminent researchers and tutors in the area including James Pennebaker, Victoria Field, and Kate Thompson, Charmaine led us through exercises that included visualization, letter writing, poetry reading, journaling, questioning and more to start to become curious about that debilitating voice holding us back, and finding a new way to work through the struggles it brings up.

 Writing as a form of therapy

-The process of articulating and letting words flow from the subconscious being is one which offers both an objective lens and a cathartic letting go.
+The process of articulating and letting words flow from the subconscious being is one that offers both an objective lens and a cathartic letting go.
 Undertaking it in a group setting could be terrifying.
-At the start there is a sense of judgement from within as we all worry that our prose is not perfect.
-It is normal to focus on the sentence construction and the craft rather than the sense of wellbeing that it could result in.
+At the start, there is a sense of judgment from within as we all worry that our prose is not perfect.
+It is normal to focus on sentence construction and the craft rather than the sense of well-being that it could result in.
 But as the days progressed we came to be more open and honest, deepening the journey within and finding upon the page an opportunity to explore new perspectives.

 We are important